 Nadia El Hakim is an architect and exhibition designer based in Paris, France.
 Graduated from the School of Versailles and TU Delft Faculty of Architecture, she is currently participating in projects of different scales along with a multidisciplinary team, at the edge of art, architecture and crafts.
 Her main research interests are situated in the mutations of the design process in the context of economic and political crisis, in Europe and the Middle-East.

 Head of Strategic Outreach: Margarida Waco

-Margarida Waco is an Angolan-born business strategist, writer and emerging architect who continuously works in the intersection between spatial practices, strategic development and communications.
-She has a background in architecture from The Royal Danish Academy of Fine Arts (KADK) coupled with Journalism from Roskilde University and Sustainable Development from Sciences Po Paris.
-Alongside The Funambulist, she works as a research assistant focusing on urbanisation in Sub-Saharan African region.
+Margarida Waco is an Angolan-born emerging architect, writer and strategist who continuously works in the intersection between spatial practices, development and communications.
+She has a background in architecture from The Royal Danish Academy of Fine Arts, and in addition journalistic studies from Roskilde University and Sustainable Development from Sciences Po, Paris.
+Alongside The Funambulist, she is engaged in a research project that focuses on urbanisation in Sub-Saharan African region.